jssuthahar/Article/AZURE/QSession/01 Azure Developer Fundamentals (Day 1–3) Practice Test.md

 C. Update Domain
 D. Host Replica
 **Answer:** C. Update Domain
+**Explanation:** Update Domains allow rolling updates to VMs so that only one batch is updated at a time, preventing complete downtime.

 ### Q18.
 Which service is best for running code without managing OS or runtime?